7 Mistakes You Make When Washing Your Face

-For face washing to be as hygienic and restorative as you want it to be, you need to focus on the entire process and use care in every step.
+If you want washing your face to be as cleansing and restorative as possible, you need to focus on the entire process and use extra care in every step.

-Don’t forget that this region is one of your most sensitive areas and should be treated with care.
+Don’t forget that this is one of the most sensitive areas of your body and should be treated with extra care.
 Pay attention to what you do now and modify any habits that are causing problems.

 This is a very common error: not washing your hands right before you wash your face.
 In fact, many people think it doesn’t make sense to wash their hands before cleansing their face, especially if they’re using the same cleaning products.

 Believe it or not, washing your hands is vital.
-The reason is that your hands are constantly exposed to bacteria because they touch so many surfaces.
+The reason is that your hands are constantly exposed to bacteria because you touch so many surfaces.

 Some products for face washing aren’t prepared to remove those impurities, and if you use them without washing your hands you could contaminate other areas.